 Jul 1, 2016 10:00:00 AM

-Your employees are the bread and butter of your company and how well it functions, so it’s important to make them feel like they are an integral part of the team.
+Your employees are the bread and butter of your company and how well it functions, so it’s essential to make them feel like they are an integral part of the team.
 Team outings can help employees establish a sense of comradery with other employees and upper management, which increases their retention, loyalty, and overall trust towards the company.